 Is 16GB enough RAM for local AI on Mac?

-16GB runs 7-8B models well (Llama 3.1 8B at 22-25 tok/s) and handles most daily tasks.
+16GB runs 7-9B models well (Qwen3.5 9B at an estimated 22-25 tok/s) and handles most daily tasks.
 For more powerful models like Qwen3.5-35B-A3B, you need 24GB minimum.
 Check our RAM guide for detailed recommendations.

 Should I get MacBook Pro M4 or M4 Pro for LLMs?